 Building the project in the Platform

 To work with the de-identified aggregated data Bibire needed, she built two cohorts in the platform.
 The two cohorts Bibire built were young people, all genders, between the ages of 16 and 25.
 ICD10 codes were used to identify the six disorders, as well as a search on the free text for different variations of terms such as ‘self-harm’.
-One cohort with, and one cohort without, the dysregulated behaviours and involved an exclusion criterion with text variations such as ‘no history of self-harm’ within the clinical notes.
+One cohort with, and one cohort without, dysregulated behaviours involved an exclusion criterion with text variations such as ‘no history of self-harm’ within the clinical notes.
 Bibire worked with the de-identified and anonymised data of 2200 patients, which outside of a data platform, is a large cohort size to identify in a short time-restricted period.

 Within data export, Bibire exported the demographic data, age, gender, ethnicity, and occupation.
-Exporting diagnosis was done in more detail exploring reason, clinical note free text, assessments, and collecting team referrals, specialist referrals, and dates.
+Exporting diagnosis was done in more detail by exploring reason, clinical note free text, assessments, and collecting team referrals, specialist referrals, and dates.

 What were the findings of the study?

-Based on the literature, Bibire had two hypothesises related to the behaviours of young people with Emotionally unstable personality disorder, and the therapies available.
+Based on the literature, Bibire had two hypothesises related to the behaviours of young people with Emotionally unstable personality disorders, and the therapies available.
 Based on her findings, Bibire found that although there was a high prevalence of the behaviours, the data did not support her first hypothesis.

 Bibire discussed the possible reasons behind this, one is that we might have poorly judged the prevalence of EPD in those with Bipolar.
 Secondly, age ranges.
-Typically, with personality disorders, there is almost a hesitancy with diagnosing younger people with personality disorders.
+Typically, with personality disorders, there is almost a hesitancy in diagnosing younger people with personality disorders.
 There were fewer numbers than she thought she would have originally.